arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 ## Hardware & Software Needed
 - An [Arduino Nano 33 BLE Rev2](/hardware/nano-33-ble-rev2) board
 - A Micro USB cable to connect the Arduino board to your desktop machine
-- To program your board, you can use the [Arduino Web Editor](https://www.arduino.cc/en/main/software) or install the [Arduino IDE](https://www.arduino.cc/en/main/software).
+- To program your board, you can use the [Arduino Cloud Editor](https://www.arduino.cc/en/main/software) or install the [Arduino IDE](https://www.arduino.cc/en/main/software).
 We’ll give you more details on how to set these up in the following sections

 The Arduino Nano 33 BLE Rev2 has a variety of onboard sensors meaning potential for some cool TinyML applications: